 Generally, the temple has 30–45,000 visitors a day, which swells to around three lakh (i.e. three hundred thousand) on amavasya (the no moon day), believed to be the most auspicious day to appease Shani.

 In a landmark judgement on 30 March 2016, the Bombay High Court asked Maharashtra government to ensure that women are not denied entry to any temple.
-On 8 April 2016, the Shani Shingnapur trust finally allowed the women devotees to enter the sanctum.
+Hence, On 8 April 2016, the Shani Shingnapur trust finally allowed the women devotees to enter the sanctum.

-Festivals at Shani Shingnapur Temple
+Some of the festivals celebrated at Shani Shingnapur Temple are:

 - From 1991, on Aashadi Ekadashi of every year, from Shanishingnapur to Pandarpur, Shaneshwar Palki is taken on foot with great fanfare.
 In this, all the trustees and devotees participate.